Decatur Commodores

 The Decatur Commodores were a professional minor league baseball team based in Decatur, Illinois that played for 64 seasons.
 The Commodores are the primary ancestor of today's Kane County Cougars.
 They played, with sporadic interruptions, from 1900 to 1974 in a variety of minor leagues, but spent the majority of their existence in the Illinois–Indiana–Iowa League (the "Three-I" League), later joining the Mississippi–Ohio Valley League (1952–1955) and the Midwest League (1956–1974).
 While they spent most of their years as an independent without formal major league baseball team affiliation, their primary affiliations were with the St. Louis Cardinals and later the San Francisco Giants, with isolated affiliations with the Detroit Tigers, Chicago Cubs and Philadelphia Phillies.

 The ballparks

 The Commodores played home games at Fans Field (1924–1974).
 Fans Field had a 5,200-seat grandstand which was demolished when the team moved to Wausau, Wisconsin in 1974 and became the Wausau Timbers.
-The field is still in use as a softball field.
+The field is still being used as a softball field.

-Prior to the 1924 construction of Fans Field, the Commodores played at Staley Field (1915, 1922–1923).
+Before the 1927 construction of Fans Field, the Commodores played at Racetrack Ballpark (1911-1915) and Staley Field (1922–1926).
 They shared Staley Field with the football team for which it was built, the Decatur Staleys.
 The Staleys were the early NFL franchise started by A.E.
 Staley and headed by George Halas that relocated from Decatur in 1922 and became the Chicago Bears.

 The Commodores began play at Downing Racetrack (now called Hess Park) in 1901.
+The ball club played at the racetrack until 1915, but a tornado destroyed the grandstand on July 15.
+The structure was razed, but the Commies continued to play until ceasing operations on August 10.